While the college interview can feel looming, everything is temporary, and you will get through it.

 An interview can feel like an artificial set up, and essentially, is an audition.
-You don’t know what to expect–for people who like things to be within their control, the college admissions interview may be daunting.
+You don’t know what to expect–for people who love to feel in control, the college admissions interview may be daunting.
 And it’s not like, as a high school student, you don’t have enough on your plate.
 But it’s okay.
 Everyone else is going through this too.

-During, Covid, particularly, students have likely faced more challenges that add to stress levels.
+The pandemic yielded challenges for students, exacerbating the stress they already face.
 In fact, recent research shows that roughly 80% of Gen Z teenagers face greater school-associated stress due to the pandemic.

-Luckily, there are several ways you can calm your nerves and in turn, better prep for this big day.
-First things first, take a second and try to remember that one bad interview isn’t the end of the world.
+Luckily, there are several ways you can calm your nerves and more effectively prep for your interview day.
+First things first, take a second and try to remember the reality of the situation: one bad interview isn’t the end of the world.
 There will be more interviews.
-In actuality, a bad interview is helpful, because you’ll come away with concrete ways to improve in the future.
+In actuality, a bad interview is helpful, because you’ll come away with ways to improve.

-If you only ever have good experiences with interviews, you’d maybe never tap into your potential to learn and improve.
-Along with recognizing that one interview is not the biggest event in the world, remind yourself that almost anyone who applies to college, or jobs, or schools, has experienced an imperfect interview.
+If you only ever have good experiences with interviews, you’d maybe never tap into your potential.
+Along with recognizing that one interview is simply that, remind yourself that almost anyone who applies to college, jobs, or schools has experienced an imperfect interview.

 At the end of the day, an interview is just a conversation.
-And if you make it the only thing you’re eating, breathing, speaking, you’ll probably just stress yourself out too much and you likely won’t have that perfect interview you’re crafting in your mind.
+And if you make it the only thing you’re eating, breathing, speaking, you’ll probably just stress yourself out too much and likely won’t have that perfect interview that you’re conjuring up in your mind.

 While you should mention your academic background, achievements, and work experience, you’ll have plenty of time to do this.
-Your interviewer will ask you questions that warrant these discussions.
-So you don’t have to stay on the resume track–in fact, your interviewer will enjoy hearing about something that is not already on the resume (which is likely in front of them).
+Since your interviewer will ask you questions that warrant these discussions, you don’t have to bring them up at every pause in the conversation.
+In fact, your interviewer will probably enjoy hearing about something that’s not on your resume (which is likely in front of them).

-For instance, you might note that outside of school, you’re dedicated to creating sustainable clothing, or that in your free time you volunteer at a local hospital.
+For instance, you might note that outside of school, you’re dedicated to creating green clothing, or that in your free time you volunteer at a local hospital.
 Whatever it may be, just show the interviewer that you are not your resume—and you have things to tell them about yourself that they don’t already know.

 When you’re answering questions regarding the school, demonstrate what you’ve learned in your research by tying together information about the school with details about you as a student.

-Your interviewer wants to have a good, informative interview—despite what people may tell you, they (in most cases) aren’t trying to intimidate you.
-If you go into it with your nerves through the roof, ready to recite a script, you may just end up making your interviewer feel on edge.
+Your interviewer wants to have a flowing, comfortable chat—despite what people may tell you, they (in most cases) aren’t trying to intimidate you.
+If you go into it with your nerves through the roof, ready to recite a script, you may end up making your interviewer feel on edge.
 Remember—they are human too, and can get nervous.
 Both of you likely want this to be a comfortable space to discuss.

 You should be pretty confident that your interviewer will bring up some common questions.
 And luckily for you, lots of helpful college-prep websites can guide you in the right direction.
 To get you started, below are some common questions to expect: